-As the Mediterranean arm of this year’s European Capital City of Culture, Valletta will host the first significant exhibition in Malta of the work of two major Spanish artists, Pablo Picasso and Joan Miró, to be held in the Grand Master’s Palace; itself a shrine for priceless works of art including the world’s only intact series of Gobelin tapestries, a Caravaggio and a cycle of twelve frescoes by Mattia Perez d’Aleccio depicting the Great Siege of 1565.
+As the Mediterranean arm of this year’s European Capital City of Culture, Valletta is hosting the first significant exhibition in Malta of the work of two major Spanish artists, Pablo Picasso and Joan Miró, being held in the Grand Master’s Palace; itself a shrine for priceless works of art including the world’s only intact series of Gobelin tapestries, a Caravaggio and a cycle of twelve frescoes by Mattia Perez d’Aleccio depicting the Great Siege of 1565.

 Spain’s Pablo Picasso was a child prodigy mentored by his art-teacher father.
 Picasso was a rebel from the start of his artistic career as a co-founder of Cubism and ironically came to typify the archetypal modern artist, rich with a legendary love life.
 Picasso’s wide-ranging talent incorporated a dynamic career as a painter, sculptor, printmaker, ceramicist, stage designer, poet and playwright.
 He influenced and left traces in almost every area of modern art.